-See Zowe runtime configuration parameters for more information about the Gateway parameters that can be set during the Zowe runtime configuration.
+For more information about Gateway and Discovery Service parameters that can be set during the Zowe runtime configuration, see API Gateway runtime configuration parameters and Discovery Service runtime configuration parameters.

 5. Configure and start the ZWESVSTC started task.
-For instructions, see Installing and starting the Zowe started task (ZWESVSTC) on page 134.
+For instructions, see Installing and starting the Zowe started task (ZWESVSTC) on page 140.